To see a brief description of the Missionaries that Marin Covenant supports financially, please read below.

 Caralee homeschools in the mornings and serves in leading women's Bible studies; children's ministries; working with the handicapped orphanage; and leadership development of women.
 She is also a trained special education teacher and nutritionist.

-The Stokers - Jeff and Carolyn
+Jeff and Carolyn

 Children: Brian, Beth, and Keith

 Serving in Cameroon with Serve Globally of the Evangelical Covenant Church.

 The Stokers are both involved at Rain Forest International School - a school primarily focused on meeting the educational needs for the children of missionaries, but which also includes a significant portion of local students and students from surrounding countries.

 Jeff is the financial manager and teaches Economics.
 Jeff is also involved in the accounting for many of the Covenant's African mission fields.

 Carolyn is a school administrator (filling multiple roles) and she still squeezes in time to teach a few science classes which she loves.

 To get the latest on the Stokers: http://blogs.covchurch.org/jcstoker/

 Children: Levi (Sarah), Silas, Emma, Amos (Elizabeth), Caroline (Selo) (our children are ages 25~34, we also have 4 grandchildren).

 The Coles minister through Family Forum Japan, a ministry which shares God’s truth, the Gospel of Salvation in Christ, and help for struggling families and marriages.
 Tim serves as Education Director and does a lot of writing, speaking, and counseling in this capacity.
 Tim and Katie are also involved in disaster relief projects continuing after the 3.11.11 Tohoku Triple Disaster, as well as assisting in outreach efforts to working young adults in their own town of Karuizawa.